Stahlnevis/presentation-project-helper/README.md

 ---

-**Built with ❤️ for GBV survivors.
+**Built with Antigravity for GBV survivors.
 Every feature, every line of code, serves one purpose: Safety.**